pcardotatgit/DUO_Web_Demos/php/readme.md

 # 3/ Test it

 - Finally open your browser and connect to http://localhost/duo_yes
-- Connect with username = patrick , password = cisco
+- Connect with username = patrick , password = password
 - Then you should see the DUO self enrollment page appearing.
 - Start you mobile device enrollment process
 - Once done,